From beyond the seas

 There is, however, a third possibility which might tentatively be suggested: Within France, the Alfort family seems currently to be most numerous in Provence, a region known to have fostered (and concealed) many Huguenots.
 Could the name have been brought to Paris from Provence by the Huguenots?
 Was it in fact an old family name common among the Huguenots of Provence?
 According to this theory, the sequence of events would be similar to the one previously described, with the difference that the original name Harrefort (whether it be originally named for Hari or the bishop of Hereford) would have been replaced by the similarly-sounding name of Alfort when the Huguenots arrived.
 The sudden arrival of a new group of people and their wish to preserve a connection to the ancestral region might have prompted such a change in a way which is hard to imagine if the name had simply been reinterpreted to mean ‘the rock fort’.
 The idea is further corroborated by the fact that the Parisian Alfort was certainly a highly important place for calvinist activities and was to figure in critical religious conflicts in the latter half of the 16th century, after the calvinists occupied the bridge at Charenton in 1567.
 The protestant Huguenots were strongly inspired by the teachings of Jean Calvin, so the Huguenots would probably also have felt a strong attachment to the place.
 Of course, they might just as well have brought the name in the opposite direction, from Paris to Provence, and in the end, we may never know the true sequence of events.

 As if this wasn’t difficult enough, the search for British relations is further hampered by the fact that at least two indigenous and completely unrelated British families also bear the names of Alfort and Alford.
 These families derive their names from British place names and have no connection with France or the Huguenots.
-Most American bearers of these names descend from these same British families, although one American Alford family was indeed established by a great-great-great-great grandson of the master shipwright who brought our family to Sweden, one Frans Ahlfort who emigrated with his family to Missouri in the 1860s and became known there as Frank Alford.
+Most American bearers of these names descend from these same British families, although one American Alford family was indeed established by a great-great-great-great grandson of the master shipwright who brought our family to Sweden, one Frans Ahlfort who emigrated with his family to Missouri in 1866 and became known there as Frank Alford.
+Another branch established itself in Illinois under the name of Ahlforth.

 As the family cannot be definitely traced beyond Sweden, and as the immigrating master shipwright’s exact identity is unknown, I have chosen to consider his son Erik Alfort the founding father.
 After all it is with him that the recorded history of our family begins.
 So far, the oldest document recording the presence of any member of the family on Swedish soil is a rather informal entry in the naval records at Karlskrona from 1688 on the occasion of Erik’s promotion from arklimästare (master of artillery) to konstapelsmat (vice constable), but the search for older sources continues.